 Tic-Tac-Toe is a classic game my kids can plan for an hour.
 It teaches basic strategy (defense!!) and takes only a pencil and paper!

-We have so much fun doing mad libs together.
+We have so much fun doing mad libs together on family road trips.
 This is a classic game where you fill in the blanks with silly nouns, verbs, adjectives, etc. then read the complete story back.
 The more ridiculous the better!

 There are lots of free versions online, or you can pick up this book of road trip-themed mad libs.
 Plus they help the kids learn the parts of speech!

 This is the modern version of the game “hangman” many of us played as kids.
 One person makes up a word or phrase and draws lines to represent the missing letters.

 As players make guesses, correct letters are filled in.
 For each incorrect guess, a part of the snowman is drawn- three round balls, two arms, a top hat, two eyes, and finally, a frown means the guessers have lost!

 This game starts with a page full of dots.
 The players take turns drawing a single line connecting two dots.
 Each time a player closes a box with their line, they put their initials in the box and it counts as one point.
 The player with the most points wins!